Héctor Luis Palma Salazar: Second arrest

-Palma was arrested on June 23, 1995, after a 12-seat Lear jet he was flying on to attend a wedding party crash-landed.
+Palma was arrested on June 23, 1995, after a 12-seat Lear jet on which he was flying to attend a wedding party crash-landed.
 He was traveling from Ciudad Obregón, Sonora, to Guadalajara, Jalisco, when the jet was diverted and unable to locate a new landing strip in time.
 Palma survived the crash-landing and was later arrested by Mexican military officers; he originally evaded capture by traveling in full uniform as a Federal Judicial Police (PJF) officer complete with identification and an armed caravan of PJF personnel.